Richmond Fund for Children and Youth FY 2025-2028 Request for Proposals Frequently Asked Questions (FAQ)

 Can an agency submit more than one grant application?

-An organization can submit more than one (1) but no more than three (3) proposals requesting funding, as long as the proposals are requesting funding for programming that is substantially different.
+An organization can submit more than one (1) but no more than two (2) proposals requesting funding, as long as the proposals are requesting funding for programming that is substantially different.
 Substantially different programming is defined as having a different priority area OR program design OR staffing OR program location OR target population receiving services.
 Please review page 14 of the RFP for more information.
 Applicants may submit substantially different proposals within the same priority area.

 Who is eligible to complete, sign, and submit a grant application from my organization?